raqpoletto/stox-navbar-askphill/README.md

-## This is an recreation of the mobile menu from STOX energy socks as an assignment for Ask Phill.
+## This is a recreation of the mobile menu from STOX energy socks as an assignment for Ask Phill.

 This project is adapted to mobile only